HamzaAlSha3r/HamzaAlSha3r/README.md

 # Hi there, I'm Hamza! 👋

-- **A 4th-year Computer Engineering Student at Birzeit University, Palestine**
+- **A 4th-year Computer Engineering Student at Birzeit University From Palestine**
 - Pursuing my studies while working on various projects
 - 📫 You can reach me at: **hm2003ze@gmail.com**